-Peripheral blood is the preferred specimen.
-No special patient preparation is required.
-The preferred sample should be drawn in a sodium heparin tube and kept at room temperature (22-28°C) until testing.
+Peripheral blood samples should be drawn in a sodium heparin or EDTA tube and kept at room temperature (22-28°C) until testing.
 Between one and eight milliliters of blood is required, depending up on the leukocyte count; a 5-ml sample is normally adequate.
 Samples should not be refrigerated: they must be stored at room temperature.
 Samples must be delivered to this laboratory as soon as possible or within 18 hours after collection, using transporters, couriers, or overnight delivery services.
-Samples received more than 36 hours after collection will be rejected as well as clotted, excessively hemolyzed, refrigerated or frozen specimens.
-EDTA tubes are acceptable, but processing must begin within 18 hours.
+Samples received more than 72 hours after collection will be rejected as well as clotted, excessively hemolyzed, refrigerated or frozen specimens.
 Samples drawn in lithium heparin or ACD are not acceptable.
 CBC results drawn at the time of the flow specimen should be sent with the requisition.

 Bone Marrow samples should be drawn in a sodium heparinized syringe and transferred to a green top (sodium heparin) tube for transport.
 The sample must be kept at room temperature until testing.
 EDTA tubes are acceptable, but they must be less than 4 hours old when received.
 ACD and lithium heparin are not acceptable.
 Between 1 and 3 ml of bone marrow is required.
 Stability, storage, and transport of these samples are the same as that for peripheral blood.
 CBC results drawn at the time of the flow specimen should be sent with the requisition.